 - What is the risk associated with Eurartesim?

-In adults, the most common side effects with Eurartesim (seen in between 1 and 10 patients in 100) are anaemia (low red blood cell counts), headache, QTc prolongation (an alteration of the electrical activity of the heart, which can cause a life-threatening abnormality of heart rhythm), tachycardia (rapid heartbeat), asthenia (weakness) and pyrexia (fever).
-In children, the most common side effects with Eurartesim (seen in more than 1 patient in 10) were influenza (flu), cough and pyrexia.
-For the full list of all side effects reported with Eurartesim, see the package leaflet.
+In adults, the most common side effects with Eurartesim (seen in between 1 and 10 patients in 100) are anaemia (low red blood cell counts), headache, QTc interval prolongation (an alteration of the electrical activity of the heart, which can cause a life-threatening abnormality of heart rhythm), tachycardia (rapid heartbeat), weakness, and fever.
+In children, the most common side effects with Eurartesim (seen in more than 1 patient in 10) were influenza (flu), cough and fever.
+For the full list of all side effects with Eurartesim, see the package leaflet.

-Eurartesim must not be used in patients who are hypersensitive (allergic) to the active substances or any of the other ingredients.
-It must not be used in patients with severe malaria (which may be life threatening).
-It must not be used in patients who have or are at risk of QTc interval prolongation or cardiac arrhythmias (unstable heartbeat) due to heart conditions or taking medicines that can affect heart rhythm.
-Due to this risk of QTc prolongation it is important that Eurartesim is taken without food and at least three hours from any meal.
-Eurartesim should also not be used during pregnancy if an effective alternative medicine is available.
+Eurartesim must not be used in patients with severe malaria.
+It must not be used in patients who have or are at risk of QTc interval prolongation or cardiac arrhythmias (unstable heart rhythm) or who are taking medicines that can affect heart rhythm.
 For the full list of restrictions, see the package leaflet.